Singapore payroll process

 8. Educate employees on the importance of CPF contributions and other deductions.

-9. Seek professional advice from experts in the field, such as SJH Advisory.
+9. Seek professional advice from experts in the field, such as Premia TNC.

 10. Consider outsourcing your payroll needs to a professional payroll service.